Compare the best internet service providers in Pittsburgh. Find fiber, cable, and wireless options. 8 providers compared, data updated August 2026.

 What is Armstrong Utilities and where is it available in Pittsburgh?

 Armstrong Utilities is a regional telecommunications company offering cable and fiber hybrid internet service in select Pittsburgh neighborhoods and surrounding municipalities.
-Armstrong provides speeds up to 1000 Mbps and is available in approximately 15% of the Pittsburgh market, including parts of Homestead, select residential areas, and outlying communities.
+Armstrong provides speeds up to 1000 Mbps.
+Is available in approximately 15% of the Pittsburgh market, including parts of Homestead, select residential areas, and outlying communities.
 As a local alternative to national providers, Armstrong often offers competitive pricing and personalized customer service, though coverage is limited compared to Xfinity and Verizon.

 Does Pittsburgh's hilly terrain affect internet service?